The best hotels in Florianopolis

 Shoulder season.
 March through May. is genuinely the sweet spot.
 The sea is still warm at 22-24°C, the Argentine and São Paulo crowds have gone home, and a pousada that was $180/night in January might run $110-130.
 Winter (June-August) drops to 13-18°C and some east coast spots thin out, but if culture and food are your focus over beach time, it's perfectly pleasant and very affordable.

-Florianopolis's best neighborhoods
+Florianopolis's best hotel regions

 Florianopolis splits into north, south, east, and central zones, and each one feels like a different city.
 Start with the north or east if beaches are your priority. the south is beautiful but slow, and Centro is better for business than leisure.